Designated National Wildlife Refuge/Proposed Wilderness

 Trails & Destinations

 The most frequented destination at the Desert National Wildlife Refuge is Corn Creek and the Visitor Center.
 They can be accessed via Corn Creek Road, a small paved road in between Kyle and Lee Canyon, on the east side of US-95.
 About 4 miles from the intersection of US-95 and the Corn Creek Road, the Corn Creek Visitor Center provides introductory and in-depth information about the Desert National Wildlife Refuge, its mission, and its wildlife.
 Corn Creek is a popular spot for bird watching and also home to the only remaining population of Pahrump Poolfish, although work on changing that is underway.
 Meander down one of the many small trails through Corn Creek and you'll find a small house with an even smaller fish; the Pahrump Poolfish Refugium.

 The Refuge is vast beyond Corn Creek and can be accessed via two main roads, Mormon Well Road and Alamo Road.
 Both of these roads are rough dirt roads requiring high clearance and sometimes 4-wheel drive.
 The quality of the road depends on how recently it was maintained and recent weather events.
 Both of these roads eventually lead to US-93 many miles to the East, though there's much to see along the way.

 Mormon Well Road skirts around the South end of the Sheep Range and goes right by Fossil Ridge.
 From this road visitors can access Fossil Ridge, Gass Peak, John Day Peak, Long Canyon, Desert Pass Campground, the Joshua Tree Forest, and plenty of open desert.
-For a more detailed description of each of these trails and backroads, it is suggested visitors reach out to the Fish & Wildlife Service or plan ahead using a detailed website like BirdandHike.com.
+For a more detailed description of each of these trails and backroads, it is suggested visitors reach out to the Fish & Wildlife Service or plan ahead using the maps above.